 |Not on Tenure Track||73||47||26||64.4%|

 How Seriously Does This School Take Hiring Full-Time Teachers?
 Very Seriously

-Albany College of Pharmacy and Health Sciences's utilization of full-time teaching staff is ranked among the highest in the nation, with 77.0% of instructors employed full time.
+Albany College of Pharmacy and Health Sciences' utilization of full-time teaching staff ranks among the highest in the nation, with 77.0% of instructors employed full time.